 Lice will die when off the head for 24 hours so there is no need to expend a lot of energy trying to get rid of them in your environment.
 Conversely, you can disinfect belongings all day, but if just a few head lice eggs remain in someone's hair, you still have a lice problem.
 Head lice live on a child's head, and no amount of upholstery cleaning will rid you of a head lice infestation.

 If you want to do something proactive to get rid of bugs on infested items, here are a few extremely simple steps you can take:

 - Put hair accessories like brushes and combs in a plastic bag into the freezer overnight.

-As we have made clear, there is no need to tackle the onerous task of major cleaning after a lice outbreak.
-Using a vacuum, washer with hot water and dryer for infested items, clothing, bedding, and/or cleaning products on furniture may make you feel proactive, but your energy is best spent focused on the scalp.
-When help is needed, call LiceDoctors and a lice technician will safely and effectively get rid of the lice today.
+There is no need for any other cleaning after an infestation, or putting anything else in a plastic bag.
+Using a vacuum, hot water wash, high-heat dryer, and/or cleaning products may make you feel proactive, but your energy is best spent focused on the scalps and hair of the affected children and adults.
+When help is needed, call LiceDoctors to book an appointment, and we will safely and effectively get rid of the head lice today.